Policy 6110A

 STATEMENT ON ACADEMIC FREEDOM

-Academic freedom, for the purposes of this policy, is defined to include the following 7 rights for teachers and students:
+For the purposes of this policy, academic freedom is defined to include the following rights and responsibilities for faculty, staff, and students:

-4. The right of teachers to express their conscience as private citizens with the added professional responsibility to present balanced views of any controversial issues studied in the classroom.
+- Faculty as Citizens – The right of faculty to express personal views as private citizens, with the professional responsibility to present balanced perspectives in the classroom and to distinguish personal opinion from institutional positions.

 Adopted: January 8, 1970